okfde/okfn.de/content/presse.en.md

 meta: OKF DE press contact, press mailing list, logos, photos
 ---

-If you are looking for background information, have specific questions about our projects or need an interview partner from the association, please contact our press team.
-We will be happy to help you!
+If you are looking for background information, have specific questions about our projects or need an interview partner from the Open Knowledge Foundation Germany, please contact our press team.
+We would be happy to help you!

 ## Contact